Family of woman who died in Salmon Arm hospital questions access to isolated patients - BC Local News

 Harris was eventually able to get her mother’s cell phone to her in the hospital and was able to speak with assistance from nurses.

-The fragile communication link over the six days Anderson spent in the hospital led Harris to reflect on families who don’t have access to cell phones.
-She suggested the possibility of a phone company collecting refurbished cellphones for hospitals to ensure family members could communicate with their hospitalized relatives.
+The fragile communication link over the six days Anderson spent in hospital led Harris to reflect on families who don’t have access to cell phones.
+She suggested the possibility of a phone company collecting refurbished cellphones for hospitals to ensure family members can communicate with their hospitalized relatives.

 The lack of access to her mother in her final days has impeded Harris and her family’s ability to grieve.